Brentwood Home Cedar Mattress Review

 The Brentwood Home Cedar is a 13″ latex and pocketed coil hybrid mattress mattress.
-It is a “green” mattress that is made up of all natural materials including natural latex, GOTS certified organic cotton, organic coconut husks, New Zealand wool, and natural flaxseed.
+It is a “green” mattress that is made up of all natural materials including natural latex, GOTS certified organic cotton fiber without chemical adhesives, organic coconut husks, New Zealand wool, and natural flaxseed.

 - 2″ Latex Comfort Layer – This layer is made up of another layer of 2″ of grooved Dunlop latex that is cut into 3 separate zones that provides comfort and support for the body as well as aids in ventilation and airflow to provide a cooler sleeping environment.

-- 8″ Support Layer – This layer is 8″ of individually wrapped steel coils which provides the core mattress support and deep compression support for the body during sleep.
+- 8″ Support Layer – This layer is 8″ of individually wrapped coil system which provides the core mattress support and deep compression support for the body during sleep.
 Reinforced coils in the lumbar region provide support for the lower back, and edge retention coils provide edge support as well.

 - 1″ Base Support Layer – This layer is 1″ of organic coconut husks which helps with circulation and has anti-microbial properties.